cap-tee/morello-baremetal-examples/README.md

 4. EL3MMUToEL1MMU - Changes Exception level to either EL1S or EL1N and sets up the MMUs, and secure & non-secure memory regions.
 5. EL3MMUUART - Changes the MMU set up at EL3 for Morello, sets up the UART and writes a message.
 6. EL3MMUToEL1MMUUART - Changes Exception level to either EL1S or EL1N and sets up the MMUs and uart, and writes a message.
 It also sets up secure & non-secure memory regions.
+7. EL3MMUTimerInterrupt - sets up the mmu at EL3, installs the vector tables for exception handling, sets up the interrupt controller, and performs a timer interrupt.
+8. EL3MMUEL1MMUUARTtimerInterrupt - sets up the mmu at EL3, installs the vector tables for exception handling, sets up the interrupt controller, and performs a secure timer interrupt.
+Changes Exception level to either EL1S or EL1N and sets up the MMUs and uart, and performs another timer interrupt (secure timer in EL1S and non secure timer in EL1N).
+It also sets up secure & non-secure memory regions.

 ### scripts